-A healthy relationship allows both partners to feel supported and connected but still feel independent.
-Knowing what healthy relationships look like can help you identify warning signs of unhealthy interactions and take the steps to find support.
+Knowing what healthy relationships look like can help you identify warning signs of unhealthy interactions and take steps to find support.
 All healthy relationships include:

-- Communication: Both partners can talk openly about their feelings or problems, and actively listen to each other.
+- Communication: Both partners can talk about their feelings or problems and actively listen to each other.

-- Trust: Both partners are truthful and each believes what the other has to say.
+- Trust: Both partners are truthful, and each believes what the other says.

-- Honesty: Both partners express their feelings and thoughts openly and receive and give support to build each other up.
+- Honesty: Both partners express their feelings and thoughts and support each other.

-- Respect: Both partners feel supported, but still feel independent.
-Boundaries are respected and each partner feels safe voicing concerns or hesitations.
+- Respect: Both partners feel supported, yet still feel independent.
+Partners respect boundaries and partners feels safe voicing concerns or hesitations.

 - Consent: Both partners feel comfortable expressing what they do and do not want to experience.
-It is understood between both people that consent to one thing is never consent to everything, and a relationship status never implies consent.
+Both partners understand that consenting to one thing doesn’t mean consenting to everything, and a relationship status never implies consent.

-Unhealthy relationships can be abusive in many different ways and can lead to physical violence and/or sexual assault.
-Behaviors in an unhealthy relationship are based on a need to exert power and control over an individual.
+Unhealthy relationships can be abusive and can lead to physical violence and/or sexual assault.
+Behaviors in an unhealthy relationship are based on a need to exert power and control over a partner.

-Intimate partner violence (IPV) describes physical violence, sexual violence, stalking, or psychological harm by a current or former partner or spouse.
-This type of violence can occur among heterosexual or same-sex couples and does not require sexual intimacy.
+Intimate partner violence (IPV) describes physical violence, sexual violence, stalking or psychological harm by a current or former partner or spouse.
+IPV can happen between heterosexual or same-sex partners and does not require sexual intimacy.

 - Exhibiting jealousy and wanting to isolate you from friends or family.

-- Criticism of what you are wearing or putting you down for something you said or think to make you feel insignificant.
+- Criticizing what you wear or putting you down for something you said or think to make you feel insignificant.

-- Placing blame on you for things that are not your fault, including blaming you for physical abuse.
+- Blaming you for things that are not your fault, including physical abuse.

-- Obsessive, controlling behavior including trying to control what you wear, who you talk to, how you access money or repeatedly pressuring you to have sex or participate in sexual acts.
+- Exhibiting obsessive, controlling behavior such as trying to control what you wear, who you talk to or how you access money, or pressuring you repeatedly to have sex or participate in sexual acts.

-- Threatening to harm others, including your children, other family members, or your pets.
+- Threatening to harm others, including your children, other Family members or pets.